-After being alerted by our undercover team's investigation, police make 118 arrests and foil vegan mob trying to ruin People's Race
+After being alerted by our undercover team's investigation, police make 118 arrests and foil vegan mob trying to ruin People's Race cover expose by The Mail on Sunday.

-Ry Mark Hookham, Sabrina Hiller and Richard Marsden
+By Mark Hookham, Sabrina Miller and Richard Marsden

-A PLOT to wreck the world's Invourite herse race was sensationally folled by police yesterday; thanks to an underever expect by The Mail on Sunday.
-Dozens of animal rights campaigners alteristed to storid severity forces at America before the stars of the Grand Maiswal, but were repelled by police and security guards who were on standing after being warned by this not separe.
-Nice protesters unanged to get on to treat, including the united by the course of the rimps.
-However, all were inpubly tragged may and streets.
+A PLOT to wreck the world's favourite horse race was sensationally foiled by police yesterday thanks to an under-cover expose by The Mail on Sunday.

+Dozens of animal rights campaigners attempted to storm security fences at Amtree before the start of the Grand Matienal, but were repelled by police and security guards who were on standby after being warned by this newspare!

+Nine protesters managed to get on to the reack, including two who attempted to glue themselves to one of the jumps.

+However, all were rapidly dragged away and arrested.

+Police were aided by spectators who

-The 心脉 Hail COMMENT
+The 🚵 Mail COMMENT

-UNDOUBTEDLY It was only because The Mall on Sunday infiltrated an unloud activist group planning to sabotage the Grand National that the authorities were prepared and able to allow the People's Race' to go ahead.
-Let's hope yesterday's success is the first victory in society's war against all those victue-signalling anarchists who are wreaking chaos on the lives of millions of law-abiding people.
+UNDOUBTEDLY it was only because The Mail on Sunday infiltrated an animal activist group planning to sabotage the Grand National that the authorities were prepared and able to allow 'the People's Race' to go ahead.
+Let's hope yesterday's success is the first victory in society's war against all those virtue-signalling anarchists who are wreaking chaos on the lives of millions of law-abiding people.